-If you get pregnant at 40 to 45 years old, experts consider this a “late” pregnancy.
+If you get pregnant after 35 years old, experts call this an “advanced maternal age” pregnancy.
 But it’s still possible to get pregnant and deliver a healthy baby in your 40s.
 Childbirth at older ages has become more common too.
 Since the 1990s, birth rates in people aged 40-44 have gone up.
 To prepare for a baby at 40, it’s important to consider the risks and benefits.

 What Are the Risks of Pregnancy After 40?